Derek Schmidt: State Objections Board proceedings about Michael Capps

 Michael Capps filed to run in 2018 for the Kansas House District 97 seat using an address on the south side of Wichita.
 However, months before the election, Representative Chuck Weber, the incumbent in heavily Republican House District 85, that included part of north Wichita, and also suburbs to the north and northeast withdrew from his re-election run, and gave notice of his resignation, effective July 14, 2018.
 Then Capps changed his campaign filing, running instead for the District 85 seat, giving a north Wichita address, with a business mailing address of 6505 East Central Avenue, #110.
 Capps claimed he resided the Governeour street address, though the home was scheduled to be sold at auction on June 27, 2018.
 Democrats alleged Capps did not actually live at that address.
 However, the Kansas Objections Board, composed of Republicans Lieutenant Governor Tracey Mann, Kansas Secretary of State Kris Kobach and Schmidt, refused to uphold the complaint.
-The Sedgwick County Republican Central Committee appointed Capps to fill the remainder of Weber's 85th District term.Candidates for the 2018 General (unofficial), Kansas Secretary of State.
-Retrieved November 6, 2019.
+The Sedgwick County Republican Central Committee appointed Capps to fill the remainder of Weber's 85th District term.
 When a Wichita Eagle reporter went to the home in the wake of October 2019 accusations about a fabricated attack video made by Capps against Wichita mayoral runoff candidate Brandon Whipple, an unidentified young man living there said he was "house sitting" and hadn't seen Capps, "in a while."
 Marc Bennett, District Attorney of Sedgwick County, petitioned to have Capps removed from office after an investigation of child abuse caused him to be decertified and removed as a Court Appointed Special Advocate.
 Schmidt answered that he did not possess the authority to remove Capps. as Kansas law limits removal of a state House member to four methods: Election defeat, expulsion by a vote of the Kansas House, expiration of the representative's term of office, or recall election.
 Schmidt noted state law forbids recall elections in the last two hundred days of a representative's term and since the legislature would not meet before the election, it could not expel Capps.
 In 2020, Capps lost the Republican primary to Patrick Penn, who received 74.4%, 3,349 votes.